cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 networking field have already been held many times, such as IEEE DTPI - Digital Twin Network sessions {{DTPI2021}} {{DTPI2022}}, and IEEE NOMS - Network Digital Twin workshops {{TNT2022}} {{TNT2023}} {{TNT2024}}.
+And IEEE Network Magazine solicited a special issue on NDT, highlighted the advances in the theories, methods, implementations, and applications of the Network Digital Twin {{Cui2024}}.

 Although the application of Digital Twin technology in networking has started, the research on Digital Twins for networks technology is